Nyveon/MCStructureCleaner/README.md

 # Notes:

 - I have only tested this with 1.16 worlds.
+In theory it should work with all worlds that use the anvil format though.
-- Feel free to message me on twitter if you need help using it.
+- Feel free to message me on discord or twitter if you need help using it.
-- With large worlds, it may take a while to process, also depends on your hardware.
+- Why did we make this?
+To save our own SMP world after uninstalling some mods.
+We had spent a lot of time on it, and didn't want anyone else to have to lose their world to the same bug.